he426100/awesome-stars-he426100/README.md

 *   [aldas/modbus-tcp-client](https://github.com/aldas/modbus-tcp-client) - PHP client for Modbus TCP and Modbus RTU over TCP (can be used for serial)

-*   [zjkal/time-helper](https://github.com/zjkal/time-helper) - 最方便快捷的PHP日期时间助手类库。 The most convenient PHP time helper class library.
+*   [zjkal/time-helper](https://github.com/zjkal/time-helper) - 一个简单快捷的PHP日期时间助手类库。 a smart PHP datetime helper library.

 *   [vinkla/hashids](https://github.com/vinkla/hashids) - A small PHP library to generate YouTube-like ids from numbers.
 Use it when you don't want to expose your database ids to the user.